-- Unboosted FPV (without ritonavir [RTV]) is FDA-approved for antiretroviral (ARV)-naive children aged 2–5 years, but not recommended by the Panel because of low exposures (see text below).
+Unboosted fosamprenavir (without ritonavir) is Food and Drug Administration (FDA)-approved for antiretroviral (ARV)-naive children aged 2 to 5 years, but not recommended by The Panel on Antiretroviral Therapy and Medical Management of HIV-Infected Children (the Panel) because of low exposures (see text below).

-- Boosted FPV (with RTV) is FDA-approved for ARV-naive infants at least 4 weeks of age and for treatment experienced infants at least 6 months of age; however, the Panel does not recommend use in infants younger than 6 months because of similarly low exposures (see text below).
-If used in infants as young as 4 weeks, it should only be administered to infants born at 38 weeks gestation or greater.
+Boosted fosamprenavir (with ritonavir) is FDA-approved for ARV-naive infants ≥4 weeks and for treatment-experienced infants ≥6 months; however, the Panel does not recommend use in infants younger than 6 months because of similarly low exposures (see text below).
+If used in infants as young as 4 weeks, it should only be administered to infants born at 38 weeks’ gestation or greater.